 Digital out-of-home (DOOH) marketing, which focuses on digital screens, including billboards or ads in bus stops, building lobbies, and elevators, is on the rise.
 Programmatic DOOH campaigns offer an even more flexible approach to marketing and allows advertisers to tweak campaigns in real-time based on a multitude of data signals.

-One company, seeking to reach as many of its target audience as possible, analyzed the hourly impressions for two road intersections in Denver, CO.
+One company, seeking to reach as much of its target audience as possible, analyzed the hourly impressions for two road intersections in Denver, CO.
 It found that visits peaked at 7:30 AM and then again between 4 and 5 PM.
 To maximize their reach while cutting costs, the company ran ads from 7:30 AM to 8:30 AM, and from 3:30 PM to 5:30 PM, minimizing expenditures while maximizing reach.

 While online advertising has revolutionized advertising, direct mail marketing (DMM) is still extremely popular – and effective.
 But with effective results hinging on mail reaching the correct mailboxes, and given that direct mail campaigns can be costly, finding and targeting the right audience is crucial.